Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Two Higgs Doublet Model 2HDM

-General scalar of 2HDMs are most usual scalar potential of 14 parameters which can function as CP-conserving, PV-violating and charge violating minima.
-These potentials must be written with great care while defining different bases and in discriminating parameters which can be moved away from those which have physical implication.Most common scalar potential expression is assumed for two doublets $ \phi_{1} $ and $\phi_{2}$ ~\cite{gf} with hypercharge +1 is and is given in equation \eqref{eq:A}
+General scalar of 2HDM is the most usual scalar potential of 14 parameters which can function as charge parity (CP) conserving, parity-violating and charge violating minima.
+The common scalar potential expression is assumed for two doublets $ \phi_{1} $ and $\phi_{2}$ ~\cite{gf} with hypercharge +1 and is given in equation \eqref{eq:A}

 This potential contains all real parameters with two assumed $SU(2)$ doublets in 2HDM. $v_{1}$ and $ v_{2} $ are the values of vacuum expectation of two doublets i.e $\phi_{1}$ and $\phi_{2}$.
 The doublet expanded by making known to eight read field $ w_{i}^{\pm} $, $\rho_{i}$, $ \eta_{i} (i=1,2......)$ all over the place of these minima, is given in equation \eqref{eq:b}